Letterkenny Golf Club: History

 When the club moved to Barnhill an old farmhouse located on the land was used as the clubhouse.
 This farmhouse was extended in 1967 before new 10000 sqft clubhouse was opened in 1999 with a restaurant and conference facilities.

 In July 2007, the Declan Brannigan redesigned course was officially opened, addressing drainage problems which the old course had suffered from.
 The course has 18 holes and has views of Lough Swilly.

-In 1999, the club hosted the Ladies Irish Open.
+Tournaments

+In September 1999, Letterkenny Golf Club hosted the Ladies Irish Open, a tournament on the Ladies European Tour, which that year was known as the Donegal Irish Ladies Open.
+The event featured a strong international field including former world number one Laura Davies.

+Sandrine Mendiburu of France won the title after a four-way sudden-death playoff, finishing tied on 286 (+2) with Davies, Raquel Carriedo of Spain and Elisabeth Esterl of Germany.
+Mendiburu secured victory on the second playoff hole, claiming her second career LET title.

+Mendiburu took home the winner's share of €22,395.